-At 31 December 2019, if interest rates had been 100 basis points higher or lower with all other variables held constant, the net effect on the Company's income statement would be insignificant.
+At 31 December 2019, if interest rates had been 100 basis points higher or lower with all other variables held constant, the net effect on the Company's Statement of comprehensive income would be insignificant.
 All items remain unaffected by interest rate changes except for interest earned on bank accounts but a 100 basis points change would not give rise to a significant impact on bank interest.